salrey/express-ufo/README.md

 ## Getting Started

-The team is thrilled to have you hear and want to be able to access the data ASAP.
+The team is thrilled to have you here and want to be able to access the data ASAP.

 Let's build them a simple terminal app, where they can type `node app.js state=NY` in order to see all the sightings in NY.